vexx32/PSKoans/docs/Reset-PSKoan.md

 ```

 ## DESCRIPTION
-Replaces the koan in the user file set with the koan from the module.
+Replaces the koan in the user file set with the original copy of the koan from the module.

 ## EXAMPLES